rahra/smrender/README.md

 ## Download

-The latest snapshots of version 4.1 of Smrender are found in the [current/](https://www.abenteuerland.at/download/smrender/current/) directory.
+The latest releases are found here in [Github releases section](https://github.com/rahra/smrender/releases).
+Older Source packages are also found at [current/](https://www.abenteuerland.at/download/smrender/current/) directory.

 With February 2016, the primary project page of Smrender was moved to